 The Employee Retirement Income Security Act of 1974 (ERISA) is a federal law that regulates the retirement plans of private employers.
-Although ERISA primarily focuses on retirement plans, it also has provisions affecting other employee benefits, including any disability insurance plans that a private employer offers to its employees.
-It is very important for employees covered by employer sponsored health and disability insurance plans to understand ERISA's protections, as well as its requirements, in order to protect their rights.
+Although ERISA primarily focuses on retirement plans, it also has provisions affecting other employee benefits, including any disability insurance plans.
+It is important for employees covered by employer-sponsored health and disability insurance plans to understand ERISA's protections, as well as its requirements, in order to protect their rights.

 Basics of ERISA Disability Benefits

 ERISA only affects disability insurance benefits that are offered by an employer as part of an employee benefits package.
 ERISA would not apply to private disability insurance plans that workers buy on their own.

 When employees have an ERISA disability benefits plan, ERISA's regulations control nearly every aspect of the plan and how employees obtain the plan's benefits.
 ERISA requires the employer to provide employees with information about their disability benefits, including: